Russian tea culture: Tea culture

-None but Dunya will pour the tea;

-They whisper to her: "Dunya, see!"

-And then produce her sweet guitar.

-O Christ!
-She then begins to cheep:

-"Come see me in my golden keep!"

 In the Soviet period, tea-drinking was extremely popular in the daily life of office workers (female secretaries, laboratory assistants, etc.).
 Tea brands of the time were nicknamed "the brooms" (Georgian) and "the tea with an elephant" (Indian).
 Tea was an immutable element of kitchen life among the intelligentsia in 1960s-'70s.

 In pre-Revolutionary Russia there was a joke "что после чаю следует?" ('what follows after tea?', translit. chto poslye chayu slyeduyet) with the correct answer being "the resurrection of the dead" from the Nicene Creed.
 This is based on the word "чаю" (chayu), the homograph designating formerly "I expect" ("look for" in the creed) and the partitive case of the word "tea", still in use.

-Within Russia, tea preparation differs, but usually includes lemon, and sugar or jam.
-Tea sachets are widely popular, but when a teapot is used it is very common to make a strong brew, then pour some into a cup and top it with hot or boiling water, adding milk and sugar afterwards.

 In the 19th century, Russians drank their tea with a cube of sugar (from sugarloaf) held between their teeth.
 The tradition still exists today.

 Tea is very popular in Russian prisons.
 Traditional mind-altering substances such as alcohol are typically prohibited, and very high concentrations, called chifir are used as a substitute.

-Traditional forms of Russian tea ware include the Russian tea brewing urn called a samovar, the Lomonosov tea sets adorned with a cobalt blue net design and 22 karat gold, and traditional Russian tea glass holders.
+Russian citizens who are not ethnically Russian have their own tea cultures.
+Kalmyk tea, for instance, most resembles Mongolian suutei tsai, and includes brewing loose leaves with milk (twice larger amount than that of water), salt, bay leaf, nutmeg, cloves, or butter, to be enjoyed with flatbread.
+Water substituted with milk allows the beverage to be produced more easily in the arid terrain of Kalmykia.